 Approximate travel time from Baltiysky to Mikhailovskaya Dacha is 32 minutes.
 Specific times can be checked using the following site.

-Be careful to board the center cars, as the platform is shorter than the train and doors may not open in the last cars at Mikhailovskaya Dacha Station.
+Be careful to board the front and centre cars, as the platform is shorter than the train and doors may not open in the last cars at Mikhailovskaya Dacha Station.

 A pedestrian route from Mikhailovskaya Dacha Station to GSOM entrance is shown here.